Gunnar Intercept vs TIJN: Blue Light Glasses Comparison

 Blue Light Blocking Performance

-Gunnar takes a heavy-handed approach to screen protection, utilizing a patented amber lens tint that blocks a verified 65% of harmful blue light at the 450nm peak.
+Gunnar takes a heavy-handed approach to screen protection, applying a patented amber lens tint that blocks a verified 65% of harmful blue light at the 450nm peak.
 This dramatically cuts down on glare and physical eye strain during long sessions.
 Warby Parker incorporates a subtle blue-light-filtering material directly into their clear lenses.
 While Warby Parker does not publish exact blocking percentages at 450nm, clear lenses physically cannot block as much peak blue light as amber ones.
 Verdict: Gunnar Intercept wins for pure eye strain reduction.

 Frame Quality and Aesthetics